How Much Does a $50,000 Annuity Pay?

 Lifetime Income Calculator for a $50,000 Annuity

-Rather than relying on rules of thumb, you can use a real-time annuity income calculator to see how much guaranteed income your $50,000 might generate at different ages and payout structures.
-This is often the fastest way to answer “How much does a $50,000 annuity pay?” in your specific situation.
+Rather than relying on rules of thumb, you can use the calculator below to test how income changes at different ages and income start dates.
+This is the fastest way to answer “How much does a $50,000 annuity pay?” in a way that reflects your actual timing and goals.
+After you model scenarios, a carrier illustration confirms exact guaranteed income amounts for your state and design.

 Lifetime Income Calculator